Generating highly entangled states via discrete-time quantum walks with Parrondo sequences: Introduction

-Here, we discuss the generation of hybrid entangled states that can be generated in DTQW's.
-Several different approaches to enhance the entanglement between the walker and coin have been explored.
+Here, we discuss the generation of hybrid entangled states generated in DTQWs.
+Several approaches have been explored to enhance the entanglement between the position and coin degrees of freedom of a single qubit walker.
 A methodical study of the entanglement properties of disordered quantum walks was carried out in Ref.~\cite{ch2012disorder}.
-It was shown that randomly choosing the coin operator at each time step of the quantum walk can lead to maximally entangled states in the asymptotic limit independent of the initial state but only one initial state was analyzed.
-The effect of the introduction of different types of disorder in the generation of high entangled states was further studied using several numerical experiments \cite{vieira_amorim_rigolin_2013, vieira_amorim_rigolin_2014}.
-However, this strategy requires a large number of steps to reach the asymptotic limit which is disadvantageous for current experiments.
-Gratsea, et. al., suggested the optimization of the coin operator sequence using a basin-hopping algorithm\cite{gratsea_lewenstein_dauphin_2020}.
+It was shown that randomly choosing the coin operator at each time step of the quantum walk can lead to maximally entangled states in the asymptotic limit independent of the initial state, but only one initial state was analyzed.
+The effect of the introduction of different types of disorder in the generation of highly entangled states was further studied using several numerical experiments~\cite{vieira_amorim_rigolin_2013, vieira_amorim_rigolin_2014}.
+However, this strategy requires many steps to reach the asymptotic limit, which is disadvantageous for current experiments.
+Gratsea et al. suggested the optimization of the coin operator sequence using a basin-hopping algorithm \cite{gratsea_lewenstein_dauphin_2020}.
 It was shown that maximal entanglement is achieved in just $10$ steps.
-The small number of steps used meant that the experimental challenge of reaching the asymptotic limit was solved.
-However, the experimental implementation requires potentially the full set of possible coin operators.
+The small number of steps meant that the experimental challenge of reaching the asymptotic limit was solved.
+However, the experimental implementation potentially requires a complete set of possible coin operators.
 Recently, two new approaches were proposed in \cite{gratsea2020universal}.
 The first approach presented an entangling sequence (Universal entangler) consisting of a deterministic sequence of Hadamard and Fourier coin operators that created a universal amount of entanglement for a class of localized initial states with vanishing relative phase.
 This sequence had the disadvantage of only working for an odd number of steps.
-The second method was based on direct optimization of the coin sequence using reinforcement learning (RL), which is a technique that allows us to determine longer sequences (Optimal entanglers) where brute force optimization is not possible.
-Although it was shown that optimal sequences were better entanglers than universal entangler, they were highly dependent on initial states.
+The second method was based on direct optimization of the coin sequence using reinforcement learning (RL), which is a technique that allows us to determine longer sequences (Optimal) where brute force optimization is not possible.
+Although it was shown that optimal sequences were better entanglers than universal entanglers, they were highly dependent on initial states.